 Where is the E. coli Romaine Coming From?

 Just about all of the lettuce grown in the U.S., about 95 percent, comes from California and Arizona.
 They divide the year between them.
 Each November, the production of leafy greens shifts to Arizona.
-In April, it move back to California.
+In April, it moves back to California.

 Both of the 2018 outbreaks occurred toward the end of the growing season.
 So, by the time outbreak investigators got to the farms where the contaminated romaine was grown, the fields were empty.